alump/GridStack/README.md

 ## Release notes

+### Version 0.3.3 (TBD)
+- Ready event has now easy way to verify it's called first time for that GridStackLayout

 ### Version 0.3.2 (2016-08-07)
 - Uses CamelCase methods and variables, to avoid deprecated warnings on client side
 - Fix initialization issue when adding GridStack to parent existing on client